This digital format will be playable in devices that support digital video.

 This is a risk you might not want to take.
 As reliable as courier services are, anything may happen.
-You tape may go missing or end up damaged.
+Your tape may go missing or end up damaged.

 You would not mind this with any other replaceable item.
 Not with a tape containing irreplaceable precious family memories, especially if it’s the only copy you have.

-If you don’t want to take the risk and end up losing precious memories and have some cash to spare, here’s a solution.
+If you don’t want to take the risk and end up losing precious memories and have some cash to spare, go the DIY route.

-You can transfer mini-DV tapes to a computer without a camcorder by using a mini-DV tape deck.
-You may not have heard about it, much less seen one.
-That’s because a mini-DV tape player is not something commonly found even during the mini-DV heydays.
+You may not have heard about a mini-DV VCR, much less seen one.
+That’s because a mini-DV tape player is not something commonly found even during the mini-DV heyday.

 For one, the MSRP (Manufacturer’s Suggested Retail Price) was extremely steep.

 Take for instance the Sony DHR-1000 mini- DV VCR Player Recorder deck.
-It cost a whooping $4200 when it was released.
+It cost a whopping $4200 when it was released.

-A mini-DV deck or tape player looks very much like a VHS tape player, only that you can play inly mini-DV tapes on it.
+A mini-DV deck or tape player looks very much like a VHS tape player.
+While you may play VHS-C tapes (with an adapter) with a VHS VCR, you can only play mini-DV tapes with a mini-DV deck.

 Mini-DV players are no longer in production.
-However, if you really want to transfer mini-DV tapes to computer without a camcorder, you could look for a unit withing your budget.
-A good number of them are available at eBay or Amazon.
+However, if you really want to transfer mini-DV tapes to a computer without a camcorder, you could look for a unit within your budget.
+A good number of them are available on Amazon.